aws-solutions/qnabot-on-aws/workshops/Connect/README.md

 The default prompt defines what gets played out to the user if a next prompt is not explicitly set from within a QnABot response.
 This can be something like &quot;Ask another question, say return to main menu, or ask to speak to a representative&quot;.
 In this way, we can guarantee that there is always a prompt played out to the user.
 This default prompt is always passed into the Get Customer Input block as the next prompt in case it is not set within the question.

 The next prompt feature lets you explicitly define a prompt that overwrites the default prompt through the use of QnABot Handlebars and Amazon Lex session attributes.
 This lets you create guardrails and recommended paths for users to follow as they traverse through the system.
+By default, we assign the next prompt using the connect\_nextPrompt attribute name, however this can be changed using the CONNECT\_NEXT\_PROMPT\_VARNAME option within the Settings menu for your QnABot implementation.

 For example, if you have a question like &quot;When is your business open?&quot; the logical response might be &quot;We have two offices with different hours.
-Which location are you referring to?&quot; Without the nextPrompt construct, the user would get played the default message before being able to respond, breaking the conversational chain.
+Which location are you referring to?&quot; Without the connect\_nextPrompt construct, the user would get played the default message before being able to respond, breaking the conversational chain.
 In this instance, the question in QnABot could be formatted in the following way:

 ![](images/3_hours.png)